RemeJuan/remelehane/src/pages/posts/up-your-testing-game.md

     });
 ```

-They would both certainly pass, and if one where to look at teh coverage report, that too would indicate 100% test coverage, but the test as a whole is pretty worthless, while it is running the logic, the logic is certainly working, your test in no way proves this.
+They would both certainly pass, and if one were to look at the coverage report, that too would indicate 100% test coverage, but the test as a whole is pretty worthless, while it is running the logic, the logic is certainly working, your test in no way proves this.

-If you are going to take the time to write the test (and I hoep you do), the test should always provide value beyond that of the coverage report, testing for line coverage, dilutes the value and purpose of unit testing your code.
+If you are going to take the time to write the test (and I hope you do), the test should always provide value beyond that of the coverage report, testing for line coverage dilutes the value and purpose of unit testing your code.

-This is where `find.byWidgetPredicate` comes in handy and will allow you to write the same test above, while being able to uniquely identify the individual icons.
+This is where `find.byWidgetPredicate` comes in handy and will allow you to write the same test above while being able to uniquely identify the individual icons.

 `find.byWidgetPredicate` is a function based lookup that provides the widget as its function argument, this allows you to use attributes of the widget to specifically target unique instances of the same widget.